thirdink/omdb/README.md

 ### `Important`

 add a file on the root folder and name it .env \
-instanciate a variable called REACT_APP_API_KEY and assign the API key from OMDB API website
+create a variable called REACT_APP_API_KEY and assign the API key from OMDB API website

 REACT_APP_API_KEY = API_KEY_SECRET_HERE